TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

 :mod:`asyncore` for another way to manage this.

 ..
-XXX should data and methods be intermingled, or separate? how should the distinction between class and instance variables be drawn?
+XXX should data and methods be intermingled, or separate? how should the distinction between kundi and instance variables be drawn?

 Server Objects